nervosys/AutonomySim/docs/unreal_custenv.md

 ## Step by Step Instructions

-1. Make sure AutonomySim is built and Unreal 4.27 is installed as described in [build instructions](build_windows.md).
+1. Ensure `AutonomySim` is built and Unreal 4.27 is installed as described in [build instructions](build_windows.md).
 2. In `Epic Games Launcher` click the Learn tab then scroll down and find `Landscape Mountains`.
 Click the `Create Project` and download this content (~2GB download).

     ![current version](images/landscape_mountains.png)